Common paid ads FAQs answered by experts

 What is YouTube advertising, and is it considered PPC?

-YouTube advertising is paid placement for your video or short-form content on YouTube (and sometimes Google video partners) bought through Google Ads, and yes, it’s considered PPC even though you can pay per view, impression, click, or conversion.
+YouTube advertising is paid promotion that lets your business show video ads on YouTube and its video partner inventory, and yes, it is usually considered part of PPC even though you may pay by view, impression, click, or conversion depending on the campaign type.

 PPC quote